Those who remained steadfast on Islam During the Apostasy Part 6

 [14] Refer to the reports of this calamity in Hurub al Riddah, pg.
 197 onwards; al Kamil, 2/368; al Bidayah wa al Nihayah, 6/369.

-He was among the prominent of the ‘Ijliyyin… he witnessed events during the Caliphate of Abu Bakr.
-He was noble and was with Khalid ibn al Walid in al Yamamah.
-He was made a governor over al Lahazim when he went to Fatimah… from the brave fighters… Indeed, al ‘Ala’ ibn al Hadrami wrote to him regarding the issue of apostasy, and his brother ‘Attab was noble…
+He was among the prominent ‘Ijliyyin… He witnessed events during the Caliphate of Abu Bakr… He was noble and was with Khalid ibn al Walid in al Yamamah.
+He was appointed governor over al Lahazim when he went to Fatimah… He was from the brave fighters… Indeed, al ‘Ala’ ibn al Hadrami wrote to him regarding the issue of apostasy, and his brother ‘Attab was noble.

 له إدراك ذكر الطبري أن العلاء ابن الحضرمي كتب إليه يأمره بالتمادي على جده واجتهاده في قتال أهل الردة والفحص عن أمورهم والتتبع لأخبارهم

 He was alive at the time of the Messenger salla Llahu ‘alayhi wa sallam.
-Al Tabari mentioned that Al ‘Ala’ ibn al Hadrami wrote to him ordering him to persevere in his efforts and striving in fighting the people of apostacy and to investigate their matters and to follow up on their news.
+Al Tabari mentioned that al ‘Ala’ ibn al Hadrami wrote to him ordering him to persevere in his efforts and struggle in fighting the people of apostasy, to investigate their matters, and to follow up on their news.

 [19] In Futuh Ibn A’tham, pg.
-47 it reads, Mashma’ ibn Malik.
+47, it reads Mashma’ ibn Malik.
 While according to al Waqidi in Kitab al Riddah, pg.
-149, we see, Masma’ ibn Malik.
-See his biography in al Isabah, 3/494, biography: 8417.
-Ibn Hajar did not consider it unlikely that the father of Malik ibn Masma’ be the leader of Bakr ibn Wa’il in Basrah in the beginning of Islam during the Umayyad Dynasty.
+149, we see Masma’ ibn Malik.
+See his biography in al Isabah, 3/494, Biography: 8417.
+Ibn Hajar did not consider it unlikely that the father of Malik ibn Masma’ be the leader of the Bakr ibn Wa’il in Basrah in the beginning of Islam during the Umayyad Dynasty.

 [22] Wahb: We did not find a biography for him.